rohans9/Construction-based-QA-System-RAG/README.md

 - Ensure the PDFs are primarily text (scanned images need OCR first).
 - If you change docs, rerun `data_loader.py` then `embeddings.py` to refresh the index.

+---

+## Open-source models notebook
+File: `RAG using open-source models.ipynb` — a Colab-friendly version that avoids OpenAI APIs and stays under ~1B parameter models.

+What it does:
+- Installs `faiss-gpu`, `PyPDF2`, and uses Hugging Face models.
+- Embeddings: `BAAI/bge-small-en-v1.5` via `sentence_transformers`.
+- LLM: `Qwen/Qwen1.5-0.5B-Chat` loaded with token auth (`HF_TOKEN`) and `device_map="auto"`.
+- Chunks PDFs from `/content/documents`, saves `chunks.json`, builds a cosine FAISS index, and runs a small RAG loop.

+Quick run (Colab-style):
+1) Set secret `HF_TOKEN` in Colab (for gated models if needed).
+2) Upload PDFs to `/content/documents`.
+3) Run cells to generate `chunks.json`, build `faiss.index`, and load the Qwen chat model.
+4) Ask questions with `rag.answer("your question", k=3)`.
+The prompt enforces context-only answers and to return "Information not found" when unsupported.

+Tips:
+- Keep docs text-based (OCR scans first).
+- If you change docs, re-run chunking + indexing cells before querying.
+- GPU is assumed for the notebook; drop to CPU by removing `device_map="auto"` (will be slower).
+- If you have larger/faster GPUs, swap in bigger open-source models (higher parameter counts) for better quality.
+I stayed with sub-1B models due to limited GPU.

+### Observed behavior
+- The small open-source stack (bge-small + Qwen 0.5B) tended to hallucinate and often missed answers even with context.
+- The OpenAI frontier setup answered well when context existed and politely said it couldn’t help when context was insufficient.